Thursday, January 7, 2016

 A Not So New Commandment

-You shall love your neighbor as yourself is known as the second commandment of the New Testament.
-This commandment is actually a not-so-new commandment, because it is found also in the Old Testament, just like the First Commandment.
-In the Old Testament, there is a negative connotation associated with this commandment that speaks of not hating anyone in your heart.
+The commandment "You shall love your neighbor as yourself" is known as the second commandment of the New Testament.
+This commandment is actually a not-so-new commandment because it is also found in the Old Testament, just like the First Commandment.
+In the Old Testament, there is a negative connotation associated with this commandment, which speaks of not hating anyone in your heart.
 It is found in the book of Leviticus, chapter nineteen:

 “You shall not hate your brother in your heart, but you shall reason frankly with your neighbor, lest you incur sin because of him.
-You shall not take vengeance or bear a grudge against the sons of your own people, but you shall love your neighbor as yourself: I am the Lord” (Lev.
+You shall not take vengeance or bear a grudge against the sons of your own people, but you shall love your neighbor as yourself, I am the Lord” (Lev.
 19:17-18).

 The Love Chapter